google/seqio/README.md

   print(ex)
 ```

-Some notes on a few the arguments:
+Some notes on a few of the arguments:

 *   `sequence_length`: An *optional* mapping from feature name to *maximum*
     length.
 Will be passed to the preprocessors with a `sequence_length`